beetbox/confuse/docs/index.rst

 reduce the amount of boilerplate threading-through needed to explicitly pass configuration from call to call.

-To use global configuration, consider creating a `Configuration` object in a well-known module (say, the root of a package).
-Since this object will be initialized at module load time, pass ``read=False`` to the constructor to disable automatic loading of the configuration files.
+To use global configuration, consider creating a configuration object in a well-known module (say, the root of a package).
+But since this object will be initialized at module load time, Confit provides a `LazyConfig` object that loads your configuration files on demand instead of when the object is constructed.
 (Doing complicated stuff like parsing YAML at module load time is generally considered a Bad Idea.)
-This module-global `Configuration` object will just be a husk at this point---containing no useful configuration values---but it will be importable by other modules that need to use it.
-Then, in your program's initialization code (something called from its "main" function, say) call ``config.read()`` to parse your program's configuration files.

 Global state can cause problems for unit testing.
 To alleviate this, consider adding code to your test fixtures (e.g., `setUp`_ in the